 - Prepare the cashew cream.
-Add all the "cashew cream" ingredients into a high-speed blender and blend until smooth.
-Reserve a few tablespoons of the cashew cream for serving and leave the rest in the blender and set the other half aside for serving.
+Add all the "cashew cream" ingredients into a high-speed blender and blend on high until smooth.
+Leave half of the cashews cream in the blender and set the other half aside for serving.

 - Sauté the aromatics.
 Heat the olive oil in a medium pot over medium heat.
 Add the onions and garlic and sauté until translucent, 5-7 minutes.

 - Cook the broccoli.
-Add the broccoli florets and broth into the pot with the aromatics and bring to a boil over high heat.
+Add the broccoli and broth into the pot with the aromatics and bring to a boil over high heat.
 Reduce the heat to medium-low, season with salt (if the broth doesn’t contain salt already), and simmer, partially covered, until the broccoli begins to soften but is still firm and bright green, about 2 minutes.

 - Blend the broccoli.
 Transfer the broccoli with the aromatics and vegetable broth into the blender with the cashew cream.
-Add the parsley, nutritional yeast, lemon juice, and salt and blend until smooth.
-Return the soup into the pot and reheat over medium-low heat, stirring constantly, until hot.
+Add the parsley, nutritional yeast, lemon juice, and salt and blend on high until completely smooth.
+If using a Vitamix blender, blend until heavy steam escapes from the vented lid, 5-6 minutes.

 - Season.
 Taste and adjust the flavor as needed, adding more salt for saltiness, nutritional yeast for cheesiness, and lemon juice for acidity.

 - Serve.
 Pour the soup into serving bowls - it will be hot straight out of the blender (if using Vitamix).
 Garnish with a few swirls of the set aside cashew cream and a few fresh parsley leaves.
-Serve hot.

 - Store.
-Leftover soup keeps well in the refrigerator for 3-4 days.
+Leftover soup keeps well, covered, in the refrigerator for 3-4 days.
 For longer term storage, freeze in an airtight container for up to 3 months.